Remote OpenClaw Blog

 Cleanup on Shutdown

-If you want OpenClaw to undo its Tailscale Serve or Funnel configuration when it shuts down:
+OpenClaw can automatically undo its Tailscale Serve or Funnel configuration when it shuts down using the resetOnExit setting. its Tailscale Serve or Funnel configuration when it shuts down:

 {